Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Chef’s Table dinner starts with a champagne toast

-In the past, this meal included a tour of the kitchens, but this was not possible when I was on the Sky Princess.
+This meal often includes a tour of the kitchens, but this was not possible when I was on the Sky Princess.
 Instead, the ship’s Executive Chef Naveen explained how the kitchens were set up and what it took to feed over 3000 guests for two weeks.
+(As of this update, kitchen tours have resumed again on the Princess ships).

 This unique dinner also had a special, dedicated table in the Cielo dining room.
 Our group of eleven entered the dining room and were guided to our table in the middle of the room with more than just a little fanfare.
 Our entrance and our presence certainly generated a few raised eyebrows and quite a few questions.